Microfluidic volume definitions

 Microfluidic dead volume

 The dead volume is the portion of the internal volume that is out of the flow path.
 It means that the liquid that will go in this area – or the molecules that will diffuse there may not be recovered, or may be recovered later on.
 It is a kind of “buffer tank”.
 Of course, all manufacturers of microfluidic parts try to minimize the dead volumes in their fluidic products.
-This can be an issue when several samples need to flow through the same path but mustn’t contaminate one another.
+It can be an issue when several samples need to flow through the same path but mustn’t contaminate one another.

 Microfluidic internal volume